Behavior Lab

 • Two digital projectors.

-Within the lab, each individual research station has:
+Each individual research station has:

 • Computer, keyboard, and mouse.